Arnab-Developer/GitHubEnvDemo/README.md

 This is a demo app to show CI CD with GitHub action and environment.

-There are two environments created in this repo.
+There are two environments in this repo.

 - Dev
 - Prd